alexanderkarlberg/disorder/README.md

 from the main directory.
 This will create an executable `disorder` along with two auxiliary executables, `mergedata` and `getpdfuncert`.

+`disorder` can also be installed in the user's path by invoking

+	 make install

+This will install disorder in the default location (/usr/local/bin typically).
+The user can change the path by specifying

+	  cmake -DCMAKE_INSTALL_PREFIX=/path/to/subdir ..

 If `hoppet-config` or `lhapdf-config` are not in the user's path, the full path can be specified manually through